sane/sane/README.md

 * Run `ember build --environment=production` in the `client` folder.
 Then ` cp -rf dist/* ../server/assets/` and  `cp -f dist/index.html ../server/views/index.ejs' to copy all the static content to your sails-server
 * The first command makes sure that all the assets are copied over, so Sails can serve them.
 * The second command makes sure that Sails can serve the whole app to Ember (All routes serve as default the index.ejs which then lets Ember simply take over).
-* If you are using Sails just as an internal API, make sure that CORS is deactivated for production environment.
+* If you are using Sails just as an internal API, make sure that CORS is deactivated in your production environment.

 If you are interested in some other deployment strategies you can look at this tutorial:
 [http://blog.abuiles.com/blog/2014/07/08/lightning-fast-deployments-with-rails/](http://blog.abuiles.com/blog/2014/07/08/lightning-fast-deployments-with-rails/)